tritonJS826/mw-youtube/golang/3 3-layered architecture/script.md

-"Today, let's dive into the Standard 3-Layer Architecture in Go, using the Gin framework.
+Today, let's dive into the Standard 3-Layer Architecture in Go, using the Gin framework.
 This structure is great for scalable applications, as it cleanly separates responsibilities across three layers: the Handler, Service, and Repository.

 First, in the Handler or Controller layer, we manage HTTP requests.
 The handler receives requests, validates them, and then forwards them to the service layer.